flenniken/collections/readme.md

 [![icon](docs/rounded-icon.png)](#)

-Collections is a progressive web app (PWA) for viewing curated collections of photos on an iphone.
+Collections is a progressive web app for viewing curated collections of photos on an iphone.

-A PWA runs in a browser but looks a lot like a native app.
+It runs in a browser but looks a lot like a native app.

 Each collection is a small set of related photos, for example photos of a trip to Many Glaciers Lodge.
 Since there are only a few images in